 All applications must be submitted using the online application portal.

-Fellows must be willing to attend two workshops sponsored by the SSRC each year that are intended to help early-career faculty produce scholarly publications.
-We anticipate awarding approximately 45 fellowships in total across all categories each year.
+Fellows must be willing to attend two workshops sponsored by the SSRC each year that are intended to help early-career faculty engage in scholarly reflections, research and writing.
+We anticipate awarding up to 43 fellowships in total across all three categories each year.